 In-home food preparation techniques can reduce the phytic acid in all of these foods … effective methods are soaking in an acid medium, lactic acid fermentation, and sprouting.

 Phytic acid is an anti-nutrient.
 It prevents your body from absorbing minerals and binds with them to make them unavailable to the body for use.

-Sprouting or soaking the grains overnight is a very easy way to properly prepare nuts.
+Sprouting or soaking nuts and grains overnight is a very easy way to properly prepare them.
 When you hear the word, “sprouting”, if you are like me, you think of the little sprout that comes out of the seed or nut after it is soaked and left for 1 to 3 days.
 Soaking overnight also sprouts the nuts but the little sprout is microscopicly small.

 Mix the nuts, salt and water and leave overnight to soak.

 In the morning, drain the water from the nuts.
 I don’t rinse them – they are good with a hint of saltiness.

 Place in a warm oven – 170F for 12 – 24 hours – My oven only goes down to 170F but if I am using the dehydrator, I set it to 150F.
 Stir occasionally (if you think about it) until the nuts are completely dry and crisp.
 Make sure to dry the nuts completely or they may mold if kept over 2 weeks.

 * Cashews take a bit more care because even if they are “raw”, they have already been heated twice during processing.
 Do not soak cashews too long or dry them out too slowly – they develop a bad taste.
 For cashews, soak in salt water for 12 hours and dry in an oven set to 200F.